microsoft/azuredatastudio/extensions/kusto/readme.md

 ![KQL query in Azure Data Studio](https://raw.githubusercontent.com/microsoft/azuredatastudio/main/extensions/kusto/resources/images/kusto-readme-query.gif)

-For more information, see [how to create a notebook with the Kusto extension](https://go.microsoft.com/fwlink/?linkid=2129920).

 ## Create notebooks using the Kusto Kernel

 You can run Kusto in a notebook with Azure Data Studio.